TonicGaro/TTSE-HD-Texture-Pack/README.md

 Credits to XanderNT for remaking the "crosshair" texture also known as gen_viseur_nz in game.
 Credits to [RayCarrot](https://github.com/RayCarrot) and Droolie for figuring out how to get this texture pack to work in game, this wouldn't have been possible without you guys!

 # Texture Pack Compatibility List
+To check your version in-game load a level and press F12.
+Then type "VERSION" into the console and press Enter.
+If pressing F12 doesn't show the console then you have V8.1.0 of Tonic Trouble Special Edition.

 **This texture pack will work on the following versions of Tonic Trouble Special Edition:**

 **This texture pack won't work on the following versions of Tonic Trouble Special Edition:**